Summer Intern 2023 Positions Available

 |Compensation:||Applicants must first seek funding through their law school internship or field placement programs, scholarships, or another third-party source.
 EJS will provide supplemental funding such that a clerk’s total compensation is at a rate commensurate to $8,000 for a full-time schedule (35 hrs./week) for 10 weeks.|

 |Rolling Deadline:||EJS will review law clerk applications and will hire on a rolling basis until the positions are filled or March 31, 2023, whichever is earlier.
 We highly recommended early application, but 1L students should comply with their law school’s guidelines regarding applying for summer positions.|

 |Application:||Please email (1) cover letter, (2) resume, (3) writing sample (a legal memorandum that is no more than 15 pages), and (4) a list of three references to email@example.com with “Summer 2021 Law Clerk Application” in the subject line.|

-EJS is an equal opportunity employer and encourages applications from all qualified individuals including women, people of color, persons with disabilities, religious minorities, and lesbian, gay, bisexual, and transgender individuals.
+EJS is an equal opportunity employer and encourages applications from all qualified people including women, people of color, people with disabilities, religious minorities, and lesbian, gay, bisexual, and transgender people.